COME ON OUT TO THE BEACH!

 Beach Lane Books, founded in 2008 and located on a flower-filled lane in San Diego, publishes books for all ages and across all genres, with a primary focus on lyrical, emotionally engaging, highly visual picture books for young children—and the adults who love them.
 Our list features established authors and illustrators in the field as well as brand-new talent, and our overarching goal is to publish books that are truly for children, books that connect with readers on a deep level and that become beloved childhood treasures people will return to throughout their lives.

-Sarah Jane Abbott joined Beach Lane Books as editorial assistant in July 2014.
+Sarah Jane Abbott joined Beach Lane Books in July 2014.
 She graduated from Bucknell University with a BA in English and Creative Writing and interned at the Stadler Center for Poetry before starting at S&S as a publicity assistant in 2013.
-She also serves as editorial assistant for the Paula Wiseman Books imprint and as a book reviewer for Simon & Schuster’s OfftheShelf.com.
+She also serves as assistant editor for the Paula Wiseman Books imprint and as a book reviewer for Simon & Schuster’s OfftheShelf.com and Rivetedlit.com.
 She loves quirky, imaginative picture books with a lot of heart and unique, literary middle grade novels.

 Allyn Johnston, Vice President and Publisher